Pierre Poilievre, Danielle Smith, and John Rustad have discovered success in a “blue ocean”

 And then, for his very first question in the legislature as the party leader, he called on the Premier to replace the government’s sexual orientation and gender identity (SOGI) program in the province’s schools.
 SOGI, like climate change, was another sacred cow that the BC Liberals didn’t want their members to publicly talk about unless they were upholding the “progressive” consensus.

-Not only has the BC Conservatives exploded in popularity, the BC United party (formerly known as the BC Liberal Party) collapsed almost overnight.
+Not only have the BC Conservatives exploded in popularity, the BC United Party (formerly known as the BC Liberal Party) collapsed almost overnight.
 Kevin Falcon, the United leader responsible for kicking Rustad out, humbly chose to not run the United party against the Conservatives.

 And the NDP, who were favorites to win the election, are suddenly rethinking their own progressive policies, announcing that they support getting rid of the carbon tax if allowed by the federal government and reversing their opposition to involuntary care for those with mental health and addiction issues.
 This is all the more remarkable when you consider BC was the first province to put a carbon tax in place.